 In the last article, I described the sequencer, which is the heart of a CPU, and a few other blocks that perform various tasks.
 But how is it all orchestrated to perform useful work?

 Enter the PLA and the Timing matrix – the mind of a CPU.

-PLA (Programmable Logic Array) statically decodes groups of instructions by matching individual bits of opcode.
-Instruction register directly feeds its 8 bits into the PLA and holds its value for the duration of an instruction execution.
+PLA (Programmable Logic Array) statically decodes groups of instructions by matching individual bits of the opcode.
+The instruction register directly feeds its 8 bits into the PLA and holds its value for the duration of instruction execution.
 However, there are 7 more control wires going into the PLA (array).
-Those represent: IX/IY prefix is active (1 bit for active and 1 bit for inverse of it), not in halt bit, ALU operation bit, executing regular instruction (no prefix) bit, CB prefix is active bit and ED prefix is active bit.
-They modify the result of PLA matrix based on those states to trigger different actions.
+Those represent: IX/IY prefix is active (1 bit for active and 1 bit for inverse of it), not in halt bit, ALU operation bit, executing regular instruction (no prefix) bit, CB prefix is active bit and ED prefix is an active bit.
+They modify the result of the PLA matrix based on those states to trigger different actions.

 For example, the image below shows the tool dumping a complete instruction table and the corresponding PLA indices:

 The tool implements those additional PLA bits and they can be toggled on and off to check their effect on the final PLA selection.